deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 > </details>

-> Table 1 quantitatively compares Framer with other video interpolation methods using reconstruction and generative metrics, evaluated across all 7 generated frames.
+> Table 1 quantitatively compares Framer with other video interpolation methods across reconstruction and generative metrics, evaluating all 7 generated frames.

 </details>